colleen05/GalaEngine/README.md

 # GalaEngine
-GalaEngine is a C++17 game engine for 2D games, built on the [raylib](https://www.raylib.com/) library.
+GalaEngine is a C++17 game engine for 2D games, built with the [raylib](https://www.raylib.com/) library.

 ## PLEASE NOTE
 GalaEngine is in a very early development stage.
 Expect bugs and lack of documentation and cross-platform support.
 If you run into a bug, please report it in the issues section of the GitHub repository.